rust-lang/rust/src/doc/rustdoc/src/command-line-arguments.md

 $ rustdoc src/lib.rs --themes /path/to/your/theme/file.css
 ```

+Note that the theme's name will be the file name without its extension.
+So if you pass
+`/path/to/your/theme/file.css` as theme, then the theme's name will be `file`.

 ### `check-theme`: check if your themes implement all the required rules

 This flag allows you to check if your themes implement the necessary CSS rules.
 To put it more